fjmucho/APICSiEtabsSAP2000/README.md

 - Connect to the Excel(Microsoft Office) API using python
 - Connect to the Etabs API using python, C#, C++, ...
-- Connect to the Autocat API using python, ...
-- Connect to the Revit API using python, ...

 ### Dependencies Cshar and Visual Basic